 Stress tests are designed to be economically coherent, challenging, and comprehensive in terms of business and risk coverage.
 Stress tests specific to one risk class, also known as grids, are run and aggregated at levels where this specific risk is managed.
 Stress tests are applied to all trades notwithstanding the way they are treated in VaR in order to be able to get a consistent view of the risks.
 However, analysis could be done at any level of business, or aggregation when required.
-Stress tests are performed by defining and applying shocks to the data used as input into the VaR model such as shocks to the volatility and other factors impacting the data used as input into the VaR model.
+Stress tests are performed by defining and applying shocks to the data used as input into the VaR model such as shocks to credit spreads, to bond prices, to interest rates, to equity price, foreign exchange rates as well as shocks to the volatility and other factors impacting the data used as input into the VaR model.